 DS MAC Address element

-The DS MAC Address element is used by a non-AP STA that is not affiliated with a non-AP MLD or a non-AP MLD to provide the DS MAC address to the AP or an AP MLD, respectively, to be used for the DS mapping.
+The DS MAC Address element is used by either a non-AP STA that is not affiliated with a non-AP MLD,(#1003) or a non-AP MLD to provide the DS MAC address to a AP or an AP MLD, respectively, for the DS mapping. (#155)

 The format of the DS MAC Address element is shown in Figure 9-1074dp (DS MAC Address element format).